 Sequence variation follows universal pattern of eukaryotes

+Previously, genomes with high heterozygosity presented assembly challenges due to multiple scaffold formation from the same sequence (Kajitani et al., 2014; Pryszcz & Gabaldón, 2016), which resulted in a merging of sequence diversity into a single reference genome.
+However, implementation of long range information such as Hi-Fidelity long reads and Hi-C contact maps can aid in overcoming these difficulties by resolving the intra-individual sequence variation (Kronenberg et al., 2021).
+Our high-quality assembly, indicating increased levels of standing genetic variation, demonstrates the effectiveness of this approach..
+Previous studies have already indicated abundant levels of genetic variation in the Phoxinus genus (Bogutskaya et al., 2020; Reier et al., 2022).

 Genome-wide estimates and patterns of mean heterozygosity were similar between both haplomes, with an estimate of 0.7866% in Hap1 and 0.7926% in Hap2.
-Genome-wide heterozygosity estimates were much lower than k-mer-based estimates and this may be due to the difference between the two approaches, with the genome-wide approach being more accurate as it makes estimates from direct observation of different loci that have been confidently mapped, and the k-mer-based approach being more sensitive to low coverage and error-prone regions.
-The distribution of heterozygosity across the chromosomes varied, but the pattern found on each chromosome was similar (Figure 3).
-The regions of highest heterozygosity were always found at both ends of each chromosome and the lowest heterozygosity was found in the central region of each chromosome.
+Assembly-based heterozygosity estimates were lower than k-mer-based estimates.
+A similar behaviour was reported in the Genomescope release paper (Vurture et al., 2017).In this case, the difference between the two approaches is likely the cause: the genome-wide approach generates estimates from direct observation of different loci that have been confidently mapped and the SNPs, he k-mer-based approach however additionally incorporates structural variants and is more sensitive to low coverage and error-prone regions and hence results in higher heterozygosity estimates.
+The distribution of heterozygosity across the chromosomes varied, however the pattern found on each chromosome was similar (Figure 3) with regions of highest heterozygosity always found at the ends of chromosomes and the lowest heterozygosity d in the central region .